Viesturs Koziols

-Viesturs Koziols (born 24 August 1963 in Riga, Soviet Union) is a Latvian real estate developer, media and sports entrepreneur, photographer, patron of arts, political and public figure.
+Viesturs Koziols (born 24 August 1963 in Riga, Soviet-occupied Latvia) is a Latvian businessman.
 He is also the Chairman of the Board of the NGO Viena Diena.lv and currently serves as Vice-President and Board Member of the Latvian Ice Hockey Federation.
-September 2021 Koziols was elected as a Council member in IIHF.
+September 2021 Koziols was elected as a Council member of the International Ice Hockey Federation.
 He is known for his contributions to Latvian visual culture, photography, and international cooperation, as well as for his long-standing involvement in business development and sports administration.

 Early life and education

-After graduating from Faculty of Geography at the University of Latvia in 1986, Viesturs Koziols started off as a commercial manager of newspaper Atmoda.
-The paper had a strong connection with the ongoing Latvian independence movement; Viesturs Koziols actively joined it.
-He was among the organizers of the large scale demonstration Baltic Way and joined the Popular Front of Latvia.
+After graduating from Faculty of Geography at the University of Latvia in 1986, Viesturs Koziols began working as a commercial manager of the newspaper Atmoda.
+Koziols was involved in the Latvian independence movement; he was among the organizers of the Baltic Way and joined the Popular Front of Latvia.